 Single Ply membrane roofs, like EPDM Membrane and TPO Membrane, can be installed a few different ways.
 The most commonly used membrane installation methods are:

 Asphalt based products, like modified bitumen and built up roofs (BUR) have their own installation methods.
-These methods can be found on our bitumen roof systems compared page.

 No matter what roof membrane product you use, the installation is comprised of two aspects: Field work and detail work.
 The field work, for the most part, is the easy portion where the membrane is installed over open, flat areas.